DaveParillo/intermediate-cpp/_sources/pointers/valgrind.rst

 The ``valgrind`` program can be used to detect some (but not all) common errors in C and C++ programs that use pointers and dynamic storage allocation.
+In addition to basic memory checking, valgrind can find many bugs related to uninitialized variables and undefinded behavior.
 You can run valgrind on your program by putting valgrind at the start of the command line::

   valgrind ./my-program